-In order to deepen the understanding of whether and why the candidates’ responses to the FTF AC differ from their responses to the VAC, we examined the extent to which these rules of justice are applied in a VAC compared to a FTF AC.
-This examination revealed that the rules of justice are applied to a similar extent between these two ACs.
-For most rules of justice there is no difference in their application between a FTF AC and a VAC: in terms of consistency, defined as a standardization of the process so that each candidate performs the selection process in the same way as other candidates (Truxillo et al. 2018), there is a similarity between two ACs.
-All the candidates in the group performed from the selection site or all the candidates in the group performed remotely.
-There was no situation where some of the candidates performed the face-to-face assessment center at the selection site and others in the same group performed it remotely.
+In order to deepen our understanding of whether and why candidates’ responses to FTF ACs differ from those to VACs, we examine the extent to which these rules of justice are applied to a VAC compared to a FTF AC.
+This examination reveals that the rules of justice are applied to a similar extent between these two ACs.
+For most rules of justice there is no difference in their application between FTF ACs and VACs: in terms of consistency, which is defined as a standardization of the process so that each candidate performs the selection process in the same way (Truxillo et al. 2018), there is a similarity between two ACs.
+All candidates in the group were assessed at the selection site or all candidates in the group were assessed remotely, depending on the group.
+There was no situation in which some candidates were assessed via a FTF AC while others in the same group were assessed remotely.

-In terms of job relevance, defined as the degree to which the selection process is relevant to the job for which the selection is intended (Truxillo et al., 2018).
-Because the AC in our study examines suitability for a variety of roles, the online setting is suitable for some positions, and the face-to-face setting for others.
-Also, the technological knowledge and experience required in a VAC may be relevant for some of the roles to which they are classified.
-Therefore, in an AC of this type that examines suitability for a variety of roles with diverse work environments, it is assumed that the perception of fairness will be similar towards a FTF AC and a VAC.
+In terms of job relevance, which is defined as the degree to which the selection process is relevant to the job for which the selection is intended (Truxillo et al., 2018), because the AC in our study examines candidates’ suitability for a variety of roles the online setting is more suitable for some positions, and the FTF setting for others.
+In addition, the technological knowledge and experience required in a VAC may be relevant for some of the roles to which candidates are applying.
+Therefore, in an AC of this type, which examines suitability for a variety of roles with diverse work environments, it is assumed that perceptions of fairness will be similar for both the FTF AC and the VAC.

-In terms of the opportunity to perform, defined as the ability to express a person’s true abilities (Truxillo et al., 2018), the studies are inconsistent.
-There are studies that claim that video-based selection properties, in which non-verbal cues are difficult to transmit through a computer, reduce the likelihood of expressing abilities and therefore lead to adverse reactions (e.g., Straus et al., 2001).
-On the other hand, other studies have actually found that candidates felt in a video interview that they were able to express themselves (Toldi, 2011).
-It is also possible that the young population in this study feels more natural and more comfortable in the online environment and therefore can be better expressed in it.
-Hence, the extent to which the candidates feel they can express themselves probably depend on the characteristics of the individual as some will feel more fair in this regard in a FTF AC and others in a VAC.
-It is hypothesized that the ability to be expressed beyond candidates is similar between two ACs.
+In terms of the opportunity to perform, which is defined as the ability to express a person’s true abilities (Truxillo et al., 2018), extant findings are inconsistent.
+Some studies have claimed that video-based selection properties, in which nonverbal cues are difficult to transmit through the computer, reduce the likelihood of a candidate expressing their abilities and therefore give rise to adverse reactions (e.g., Straus et al., 2001).
+On the other hand, other studies have found that candidates feel they are more able to express themselves in video interviews (Toldi, 2011).
+It is also possible that the young population that comprised the sample for this study feels more natural and more comfortable in the online environment and therefore can express themselves more effectively in it.
+Hence, the extent to which candidates feel they can express themselves probably depends on the characteristics of the individual, as some will feel that a FTF AC is fairer, and others a VAC.
+It is hypothesized that candidates’ ability to express themselves is similar in both AC formats.